 On July 6, a report by the Advanced Law Enforcement Rapid Response Training, originally commissioned by DPS, added new details to the story.
 An officer outside the school reportedly had Ramos in his crosshairs but held off on firing while awaiting “confirmation from his supervisor” that he could shoot.
 “When he turned back to address the suspect,” according to the Austin American-Statesman, which obtained a copy of the report, “the suspect had already entered (the school).”
 The document says law enforcement had a number of options both to stop Ramos and get into the school, none of which they took.
 It also says they had more weapons than previously acknowledged.
 But after Ramos fired on officers in the hallway outside the classroom, it states, their overall response started “losing momentum.”

-Reports about Border Patrol’s involvement in the response to the shooting are still incomplete, but on Friday, May 27, it was reported that the tactical team that eventually led the charge into the classroom arrived between 12 p.m. and 12:10 p.m.
+Meanwhile, the Border Patrol tactical team that eventually led the charge into the classroom reportedly arrived between noon and 12:10 p.m.
 That’s 50 minutes before they breached the classroom and subdued the shooter.
 The New York Times reported that it was the Uvalde Police Department that kept Border Patrol from engaging, though it’s unclear why.